daykodotexe/datapandas/README.md

 ---

-🎯 Why datapandas?
+## 🎯 Why datapandas?

-* Simple and fast
+* ⚡ Simple and fast
-* No heavy dependencies
+* 🪶 Lightweight (no heavy dependencies)
-* Designed for real-world data work
+* 🧠 Designed for real-world data workflows
-* Useful for analysts, students, and data scientists
+* 🎓 Useful for analysts, students, and data scientists
-* Easy to extend with new checks
+* 🧩 Easy to extend with custom checks

 ---

-🧪 Testing
+## 🧪 Testing

 Run tests locally with: